 Some years ago, Saudi Arabia proscribed its citizens from marrying Pakistani citizens and the citizens of three other countries.
 No doubt the government had its reasons, good or bad, but however we try to understand the nature of the apparent ‘malice’, such were the comments thrown around in Pakistani social media circles, we should take this opportunity to pause and reflect on how such a decision was possible in the first place.

 This is not merely a case of a lover feeling jilted at the alter.
-It goes to the heart of how so many Pakistanis imagine their ‘Islamic’ identity via Muslim nationalities that have been less accommodating of a shared fraternal bond with other Muslim nationalities.
-For Pakistanis, Turkey is possibly an exception, as there seems to be a genuine warmth between the two countries.
-Saudi Arabia, on the other hand, has assumed a special significance in light of how Muslims are treated in the Kingdom and the wider Gulf region dependent on which countries they come from, and the type of work they are engaged in.
+It goes to the heart of how so many Pakistanis imagine their religious-cum-tribal identity via Muslim nationalities that have been less accommodating of a shared fraternal bond with other Muslim nationalities.
+For well-travelled Pakistanis, Turkey seems to be a possible exception, there seems to be genuine warmth between the two peoples.
+Saudi Arabia and the wider Gulf region, on the other hand, is not Turkey, Morocco or Syria – countries that many British-Pakistanis have visited with fond memories of their experiences.
+The treatment meted out to poor Pakistanis, working as labourers on numerous building sites, (rich Pakistanis are invariably treated better), has become part of the staple diet when Saudi Arabia is mentioned negatively.

-For a lot of Muslims and not just Pakistanis, the Kingdom of Saudi Arabia, or the area the desert Kingdom occupies, is the cradle of a shared faith as old as the human species.
+For a lot of Muslims, the Kingdom of Saudi Arabia, or the area the desert Kingdom occupies, is the cradle of a shared faith as old as the human species.
 This bond of universal faith, as it is imagined, radiates from a defined centre of gravity that is so strong and natural that it automatically binds Muslim peoples together.
 This is no small feat.
-We are talking about almost two billion people wherever they are, whatever their backgrounds, as one ‘community’ united on the basis of reciprocal relations of rights and duties.
+We are talking about almost two billion people wherever they are, whoever they are, whatever their backgrounds, as one ‘community’ united on the basis of reciprocal relations of rights and duties.
 Obviously this is an ‘ideal’, and seldom will you encounter Muslims living up to this great expectation en mass.
-But for a devout sub-section of the Pakistani population, ideologically-minded, and in many other Muslim countries, they imagine such an ‘ideal’ as being part of their very fabric.
+But for a devout sub-section of the Pakistani population, ideologically-minded I’m keen to add, and in many other Muslim countries, they imagine such an ‘ideal’ as being part of their social fabric.

 It doesn’t take a genius to expose the fallacy of such myth-making.

 Fellow Sunnis are as distant to one another as they are with Shias who have their own internal fault-lines.
-There are other cleavages, but these two ‘cleavages’ are imagined as a quintessentially inherent fault-line built into the body-politik of devout Muslims.
-It is greatly exaggerated by impresionistic commentators unaware of other, more significant, fault-lines.
+There are other cleavages, but the sectarian ‘cleavage’ is imagined as a quintessentially inherent fault-line built into the body-politik of a global fraternity.
+It is, however, greatly exaggerated by impressionistic commentators unaware of other, more significant, fault-lines.

 But what does this mean in practical terms?

-And how should Pakistanis understand this diversity outside religious sensibilities?
+And how should Pakistanis understand this diversity outside illusory sensibilities of unity?

 Put simply, Muslims as a collective are not a self-sustaining fraternity.